repleyva/gamex/README.md

   - ⭐ **Rating**: Check the game's rating.
   - 🎥 **Trailer**: If a trailer is available, you can watch it directly in the app.

-Discover and organize your favorite games with GameX! 🚀🎮

 # Preview
 <img src="_src/preview/home.gif" width="32%"> <img src="_src/preview/detail.gif" width="32%"> <img src="_src/preview/search.gif" width="32%">